Did you know that there is an active debate in Switzerland about legal professional privilege (LPP) for in-house counsels?

 However, there are other good arguments for introducing legal professional privilege for corporate counsel.
 One very strong point, in my view, is that LPP would create trust.
 Trust of managers and employees in their internal counsels.
 Employees would relate to their internally accessible counsels with delicate questions or grey-area matters much quickly and more often if they would know that their conversations are protected by LPP.
 And clearly, if such questions are brought forward or important business decisions are discussed with a lawyer present, it will help the company to achieve better compliance and avoid issues and risk.
 All the big scandals of the past should have told us one thing: corporate counsels need to be more involved in the proceedings of the business.
 They need to be part of the decision-making processes.
 If they are left out, things can go badly wrong – even if it only happens a few years down the line.

 As an in-house counsel in Switzerland, I appreciate Ms. Markwalder’s initiative.
 For now, in-house LPP is discussed for civil matters only.
 The National Council will debate on this issue together with the revision of the Swiss Code of Civil Proceedings.
 It is certainly a necessary and important step in the right direction.

-If you’re interested in learning more about this and other important issues to in-house legal professionals, consider attending Yerra Conference Europe in London on 11 October.
+If you’re interested in learning more about this and other important issues to in-house legal professionals, consider attending Yerra Conference Europe in London and APAC in 2018.
 Click here for more details.